Elizabeth Bailey, MD, MPH

 Dr. Bailey recently joined the Stanford dermatology faculty as Clinical Assistant Professor of Dermatology at Stanford and Assistant Residency Program Director for the Stanford Dermatology Residency Program.
 More Dr. Bailey graduated magna cum laude from Harvard University and received her medical degree from Columbia University in New York, where she was a member of the Alpha Omega Alpha honor society.
 She completed her internship in internal medicine at Brigham and Women’s Hospital in Boston, and completed both her residency in dermatology and fellowship in dermatopathology at Stanford University Medical Center.
 She is board certified in dermatology and dermatopathology by the American Board of Dermatology.
 Dr. Bailey has academic interests in medical education, complex medical dermatology, and community-based public health initiatives for skin cancer detection and prevention.
 She practices at the Stanford Medical Outpatient Center in Redwood City and at a new satellite clinic site at Stanford Valleycare in Livermore.

 The dermatology residency curriculum is structured around formal didactics on Tuesday mornings from 7:30am to 12pm.
-The lecture schedule is coordinated by pathology-based “themes” with clinical and pharmacology lectures corresponding with the dermatopathology topics for the associated month.
+The majority of the lecture schedule is coordinated by pathology-based “themes” with clinical and pharmacology lectures corresponding with the dermatopathology topics for the associated month.
 Scope-based dermatopathology teaching sessions are provided every other week for 2.5 hours based on Weedon chapters and are taught by both faculty and the dermatopathology fellows.
 Additional resident-led dedicated pathology review occurs every Thursday after Grand Rounds for 1 to 2 hours.
 Pharmacology core lectures are taught in a “case-based” approach based on cases provided to the residents in advance to review and prepare based on the corresponding Wolverton reading assignments and self-directed further reading.
 All full-time faculty participate in didactics, with a goal that all faculty provide at least one lecture per year.
 In addition to teaching on core dermatology topics organized by pathology “themes,” specialized lectures are provided including pediatric dermatology, basic science and translational medicine, and dermatology surgery didactics.
-Residents also receive several guest lectures by outside speakers each year and participate in supplemental evening procedural dermatology sessions taught by full-time and adjunct faculty members several times per year.
-A suggested reading schedule is provided on July 1 and January 1 of each year with chapter assignments for each week designed to complement the scheduled lectures, including assignments from Bolognia, Andrews, Elston, Weedon, and Wolverton dermatology textbooks (See link).
+Residents also receive several guest lectures by outside speakers each year and participate in supplemental procedural dermatology sessions taught by full-time and adjunct faculty members several times per year.

 We provide several additional educational opportunities throughout the course of the year with the goal of enriching our residents’ clinical and professional education.
-Piloted in July 2017, we offered an evening teaching session at the Cantor Center for the Arts on Stanford University campus in collaboration with Cantor art museum educators, in which visual art is used to refine observation and communication skills.
-In our effort to enhance our trainees’ professional development, we include several additional educational experiences during the year, including a faculty-led discussion focusing on disparities in care in collaboration with the GME Diversity Office, twice yearly interdisciplinary M&M/Quality Improvement conferences, and monthly evening faculty-led journal clubs.
+We offer an evening teaching session at the Cantor Center for the Arts on Stanford University campus in collaboration with Cantor art museum educators, in which visual art is used to refine clinical and professional skills.
+In our effort to enhance our trainees’ professional development, we include several additional educational experiences during the year, including twice yearly interdisciplinary M&M/Quality Improvement conferences and monthly evening faculty-led journal clubs.